-Original Issue Premium.
-If a 2012 Bond is issued at a price that exceeds the stated redemption price at maturity of the 2012 Bond, the excess of the purchase price over the stated redemption price at maturity constitutes "premium" on that 2012 Bond.
-Under Section 171 of the Code, the purchaser of that 2012 Bond must amortize the premium over the term of the 2012 Bond using constant yield principles, based on the purchaser's yield to maturity.
-As premium is amortized, the owner's basis in the 2012 Bond and the amount of tax-exempt interest received will be reduced by the amount of amortizable premium properly allocable to the owner.
-This will result in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes on sale or disposition of the 2012 Bond prior to its maturity.
-Even though the owner's basis is reduced, no federal income tax deduction is allowed.
-Prospective investors should consult their own tax advisors concerning the calculation and accrual of bond premium.
+Tax Treatment of Original Issue Premium.
+Certain of the 2013 Bonds have been sold at a premium (collectively, the "Premium Bonds").
+An amount equal to the excess of the issue price of a Premium Bond over its stated redemption price at maturity constitutes premium on such Premium Bond.
+An initial purchaser of a Premium Bond must amortize any premium over such Premium Bond's term using constant yield principles, based on the purchaser's yield to maturity (or, in the case of Premium Bonds callable prior to their maturity, by amortizing the premium to the call date, based on the purchaser's yield to the call date and giving effect to any call premium).
+As premium is amortized, the amount of the amortization offsets a corresponding amount of interest for the period and the purchaser's basis in such Premium Bond is reduced by a corresponding amount resulting in an increase in the gain (or decrease in the loss) to be recognized for federal income tax purposes upon a sale or disposition of such Premium Bond prior to its maturity.
+Even though the purchaser's basis may be reduced, no federal income tax deduction is allowed.
+Purchasers of the Premium Bonds should consult with their tax advisors with respect to the determination and treatment of premium for federal income tax purposes and with respect to the state and local tax consequences of owning a Premium Bond.